The Cardiac Care Institute

 Chest Pain Center

 The Chest Pain Observation Unit at Desert Springs Hospital offers rapid, round-the-clock, evidence-based treatment of heart attack and suspected heart attack.
-It was the first in Nevada to be nationally recognized by the Society of Chest Pain Centers (SCPC), an institute of the American College of Cardiology.
+It was the first in Nevada to be nationally recognized by the American College of Cardiology (ACC).
 To receive accreditation, a center must show that it combines evidence-based science, quality initiatives, clinical guidelines and best practices to produce an effective care model for heart attack and suspected heart attack.

 Advanced Cardiac Catheterization (Cath) and Electrophysiology Labs